-The MDB is a highly regulated river system, particularly in the southern Basin, where the natural flow regimes have been substantially modified, leading to decreased hydrological variability, increased water level stability and reduced floodplain inundation (Maheshwari et al. 1995; Richter et al. 1996).
+The Murray-Darling Basin (MDB) is a highly regulated river system, particularly in the southern Basin, where the natural flow regimes have been substantially modified, leading to decreased hydrological variability, increased water level stability and reduced floodplain inundation (Maheshwari et al. 1995; Richter et al. 1996).
 The Lower Murray River is heavily modified by upstream diversions and extraction, and a series of 11 low-level (<3 m) weirs constructed in the 1930s-1940s, changing a connected flowing river to a series of weir pools (Walker 2006).
 Consequently, there has been a profound impact on riverine processes and the ecological community in the Lower Murray River (Walker 1985; Walker and Thoms 1993).

-From 1996 to 2010 the MDB experienced a severe drought; inflows into the Murray River system were approximately 40% of the historical mean (MDBA 2011).
+From 2001 to 2010, the MDB experienced its most severe drought on record (Potter et al. 2010), during which flow discharge into the lower River Murray remained low (i.e. <15,000 ML.day-1 at the South Australian border) and highly regulated (Figure 1).
 The drought was broken in late 2010 by a significant overbank flow, reaching a peak of approximately 93,000 ML day-1 in February 2011 in the Lower Murray River.
 In the subsequent two years, flow remained high although largely confined within the channel (< 50,000 ML day-1) (Figure 1).